rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-If you have noticed, the above code is exactly what we did in the `findGitHubUser` method.
+If you have noticed, the above code is what we did in the `findGitHubUser` method.
 We can now refactor the method to use the `par` function:

 ```java
 @Override